๐ŸงฉIntro to Algorithms

 Rod Cutting Problem

-Compare: Matrix Chain Multiplication vs. Rod Cutting—both optimize over ways to partition a structure, but Matrix Chain considers all possible split points in an interval (O(n3)O(n^3)) while Rod Cutting makes one cut at a time from the end (O(n2)O(n^2)).
+Compare: Matrix Chain Multiplication vs. Rod Cutting: Both optimize over partitions, but they differ structurally.
+Matrix Chain considers all possible split points within an interval (two endpoints to track, giving O(n2)O(n^2) subproblems and O(n3)O(n^3) total).
+Rod Cutting makes one cut from the end and solves the remainder (one endpoint, giving O(n)O(n) subproblems and O(n2)O(n^2) total).
 Matrix Chain is the template for "interval DP" problems.

 Graph-Based Dynamic Programming

-These problems apply DP principles to graph structures, where optimal paths are built from optimal sub-paths.
+These problems apply DP to graph structures, where optimal paths are built from optimal sub-paths.

 Shortest Path Problems (Floyd-Warshall)

-Compare: Floyd-Warshall vs. Dijkstra—Floyd-Warshall computes all-pairs shortest paths in O(V3)O(V^3) and handles negative weights; Dijkstra computes single-source shortest paths in O(ElogV)O(E \log V) but requires non-negative weights.
-Choose based on whether you need all pairs and whether negative weights exist.
+Compare: Floyd-Warshall vs. Dijkstra: Floyd-Warshall computes all-pairs shortest paths in O(V3)O(V^3) and handles negative weights.
+Dijkstra computes single-source shortest paths in O(ElogโกV)O(E \log V) but requires non-negative weights.
+If you need shortest paths from just one source and weights are non-negative, Dijkstra is faster.
+If you need all pairs or have negative weights, use Floyd-Warshall.

 Quick Reference Table